asifbacchus/NextCloudBackup/README.md

 - Optionally copies a 503 error page to your webserver so users know when your server is unavailable due to backups being performed.
 The 503 file is removed when the backup is completed so users can login again
-- Dumps mySQL database and adds it to the backup
+- Dumps the NextCloud mySQL database and adds it to the backup
 - Handles entering and exiting NextCloud's maintenance mode to 'lock' accounts so changes are not made during the backup process
 - Allows you to specify additional files you want backed up